Steveorevo/node-red-contrib-actionflows/README.md

 ### Priorities

 Priorities 1 to 99.
 The lower the number, the earlier a defined flow sequence will execute.
-I.e. An `action in` node with #1 priority executes before an #2 priority flow sequence, etc. Recommend you leave the priority at 50 to allow override by other authors (if need be).
+I.e. An `action in` node with #1 priority executes before a #2 priority flow sequence, etc. Recommend you leave the priority at 50 to allow override by other authors (if need be).